cosmos/cosmos/whitepaper.md

 proposals to be rejected, which would slow down the rate of block commits of the blockchain, reducing its utility and value.
 The malicious coalition might also broadcast votes in a trickle so as to grind blockchain block commits to a near halt, or engage in any combination of these attacks.
+Finally, it can cause the blockchain to fork, by double-signing or violating the locking rules.

 If a global active adversary were also involved, it can partition the network in such a way that it may appear that the wrong subset of validators were